pyscaffold/pyscaffold/docs/dependencies.rst

 manually, or do a editable install of your package with ``pip install -e .[testing]``.

-.. note:: If you prefer to use just ``tox`` and keep everything inside
+.. tip:: If you prefer to use just ``tox`` and keep everything inside
     ``tox.ini``, please go ahead and move your test dependencies.
     Every should work just fine :)

-.. warning:: PyScaffold strongly advocates the use of test runners to guarantee
+.. note:: PyScaffold strongly advocates the use of test runners to guarantee
     your project is correctly packaged/works in isolated environments.
     New projects will ship with a default ``tox.ini`` file that is a good starting point, with a few useful tasks.
 Run ``tox -av`` to list all the